-Greenplay Organics provides only the best available, proven and tested, high performance, 100% natural and completely safe infill systems for synthetic turf applications.
-We are the very first team in the US to introduce organics into synthetic turf fields and have continued to do so since 2006.
+Greenplay Organics provides only the best-available, proven and tested, high-performance, 100 percent natural and completely safe artificial grass infill systems for synthetic turf applications.
+We are the very first team in the United States to introduce organics into synthetic turf fields and have continued to do so since 2006.
 Trust the leader in organics with the proven pedigree...
 Greenplay™.

 Trees are not harmed in any way from harvesting.
 Our product is sourced from carefully managed and protected environments on the coast of Portugal.
 We are key promoters of the Forest Stewardship Council (FSC) and certified in both the principals and proper stewardship of forest management in Portugal.
-The bark from the indigenous oak trees is harvested in sequence every nine years with the trees living for more than one hundred and fifty years.
+The bark from the indigenous oak trees is harvested in sequence every nine years with the trees living for more than 150 years.

-PFC, ProFormance Cork, is an established and proven granular cork and sand infill system for synthetic turf.
-Greenplay Organics has partnered with a leading producer and innovator of the highest quality granular cork, tested to meet or exceed FIFA 1 and 2 Star standards for sports applications.
+PFC ProFormance Cork, is an established and proven granular cork and sand infill system for synthetic turf.
+Greenplay Organics has partnered with a leading producer and innovator of the highest-quality granular cork, tested to meet or exceed FIFA one and two star standards for sports applications.
 Over the last five years, this same specification has been successfully utilized in diverse climates from Europe to North America.

 The town of Montijo located in the Alentejo region of Portugal, is home to the world's largest Cork Oak.
 Named for the countless songbirds that perch in its tree-top, the Whistler Tree is over 200 years old.